randyj18/Fantasy_Hockey/README.md

 - ⚡ Live updates during games (when your players are playing)
 - 📉 Interactive charts and visualizations
 - 💰 Zero hosting or maintenance costs

+## Playoff Draft Features

+- **Multiple Round Drafts**: Support for subsequent drafts as playoff rounds progress
+- **Bank Pick System**: Teams can skip current picks to bank them for future rounds
+- **Elimination Tracking**: Visualizations for eliminated players and teams
+- **Round Management**: Commissioners can manually conclude rounds and set draft order
+- **Team Roster Management**: Track which players are active or eliminated

 ## Setup Instructions